genesiscommunitysuccess/docs/docs/01_getting-started/06_developer-training/02_training-content-day2.md

 ```
 :::

-- Build, deploy and test.
+- [Build](/getting-started/developer-training/training-content-day1/#5-build-process) and [deploy](/getting-started/developer-training/training-content-day1/#deploying-the-alpha-product).
 You can test by using Postman or Console (see more details in the next section) to insert:
   - a new counterparty
   - a new instrument
   - a new trade